 Ady Barkan loved taking afternoon runs on the California coast and holding his newborn son, Carl.
 But one day, he noticed a troubling weakness in his hand.
 At first, he brushed it off as carpal tunnel syndrome, but after a week of neurological exams and two MRIs, he learned the cause of the problem: amyotrophic lateral sclerosis, better known as ALS or Lou Gehrig’s disease.
-At age 32, Ady was given just three to four years to live.
+At age thirty-two, Ady was given just three to four years to live.
 Yet despite the devastating diagnosis, he refused to let his remaining days go to waste.

 Includes an excerpt from the song “Eyes to the Wind” by The War on Drugs!